pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 ## Using with AutoScaling Groups

 Launch Configurations cannot be updated after creation with the Amazon Web Service API.
-In order to update a Launch Configuration, Terraform will destroy the existing resource and create a replacement.
-In order to effectively use a Launch Configuration resource with an [AutoScaling Group resource][1], it's recommended to specify `create_before_destroy` in a [lifecycle][2] block.
+In order to update a Launch Configuration, this provider will destroy the existing resource and create a replacement.
+In order to effectively use a Launch Configuration resource with an AutoScaling Group resource, it's recommended to specify `create_before_destroy` in a lifecycle block.
 Either omit the Launch Configuration `name` attribute, or specify a partial name with `name_prefix`.
 Example: